Head of School Sam Houser shared this email with the George School community on June 30, 2020:

 Student and Community Support

-On March 12, 2020, Head of School Sam Houser announced that George School would move to a virtual education model for the remainder of the school year.
 At the beginning of the spring term, teachers and students began to use the school’s online classroom platform.
 In addition, a number of enhancements to community and student support were launched.
 Read more.

 Mindful that so much new information would be directed at students and teachers alike, members of the George School administration put together a new publication, the Daily Bulletin, delivered electronically every morning to a channel on the school’s internal platform.
 Two versions are designed each day–one for students, and one for faculty and staff.